marcel-ellert/plc-testbench/README.md

     cd ..
 ```

-Create a folder for your input files named 'input_files'.
+Create a folder for your input files named `input_files`.
 ```bash
     mkdir input_files
 ```